JCQuintas/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 > [!NOTE]
 > This feature is currently available in [public developer preview](../resources/dev-preview/developer-preview-intro.md) only.

+Together Mode allows you to view your meetings in a different format.

 Custom Together Mode scenes in Microsoft Teams provide an immersive and engaging meeting environment with the following actions:

 * Bring people together and encourage them to turn on their video.